wp-plugins/cleverness-to-do-list/readme.txt

 * Added setting for the From email address
 * Added Post Planner URL to assigned user email if Post Planner integration is enabled
 * Fixed sorting by Date Added
-* Fixed [todolist] list format HTML when categories are enabled and to only show category headings when sort order is set to catgegory
+* Fixed [todolist] list format HTML when categories are enabled and to only show category headings when sort order is set to category
 * Fixed jQuery 1.9 deprecated functions
 * Adjusted table heading widths in backend